yellowfish543/StdToolheadOpenfoam/README.md

 <br>`mpirun -np 16 --use-hwthread-cpus renumberMesh -overwrite -parallel`
 <details>
   <summary>Hyper Threading</summary>
 The argument <code>--use-hwthread-cpus</code> enables hyper treads to be treated as cores.
 Typically simulation software runs slower using hyper threading, therefore should be disabled.
-Trials with this workflow havn't shown a significant impact and since it's expected the user will have a general use PC rather than a workstation, the mpi commands have been structed to use hyper threaded cores.
+Trials with this workflow haven't shown a significant impact and since it's expected the user will have a general use PC rather than a workstation, the mpi commands have been structed to use hyper threaded cores.
 </details>
 Open the <code>02_Run</code> folder in VSCode
 <br>Open a terminal